Minor C County Hurling Final V Lisgoold – 28/9

 Cork GAA Clubs Draw 2014/2015

 The first draw of the new year takes place at the end of October.
 The Club are looking once again for your support as half the price of the yearly subscription goes to the Shamrock Club.
 Make sure that if your signing up online or via direct debit that yo join under the Shamrocks GAA Club name.
 All current members will be receiving notification soon via post.

 Shamrocks 5km Walk/Fundraiser

 Shamrocks will be holding a major fundraising event on Monday October 27th (Bank Holiday Monday).
 A 5KM walk/run which will take place from Shanbally to Ringaskiddy and back.
 We’re looking for as many people as possible to get involved.
-Sponsorship cards will be available soon.
+Sponsorship cards are now out.
 Its a whole club event featuring the Adult, Juvenile and Girls Football club and promises to be a great off-season event.
 Further details to follow closer to the time.

 County Board Newsletter – June 17th.